On the canonical bundle formula in positive characteristic: Introduction

 \subsection{Acknowledgements}

 I would like to thank my PhD advisor Paolo Cascini for suggesting the problem, for his guidance throughout and for his indispensable support.
-I would like to thank Fabio Bernasconi, Iacopo Brivio, Calum Spicer and Jakub Witaszek for very helpful discussions and suggestions.
-I would like to thank my friends at Imperial College London for helpful discussions, especially Federico Bongiorno, Nick Manrique, Martin Ortiz, Stefania Vassiliadis, Pascale Voegtli and Aurore Boitrel from University of Angers.
+I would like to thank Jefferson Baudin, Fabio Bernasconi, Aurore Boitrel, Federico Bongiorno, Iacopo Brivio, Ivan Cheltsov, Samuele Ciprietti, Enrica Floris, Przemysław Grabowski, Martin Ortiz, Quentin Posva, Calum Spicer, Stefania Vassiliadis, Pascale Voegtli, Jakub Witaszek and the anonymous referees for very helpful discussions and comments on earlier drafts.
+I thank the LSGNT and Imperial College London for providing a great environment for discussions.
 This work was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
 I would also like to thank the NCTS, National Centre for Theoretical Sciences Mathematics division, for their support during my stay in Taipei.